j-smith05/CS-221/doubleLinkedList/README.txt

 Node.java – Defines the node structure used to store elements and next/previous links.
 IndexedUnsortedList.java – Interface specifying all methods the list must support.
 ListTester.java – Automated test suite that validates the list across hundreds of scenarios.
+GoodList.java - Reference and comparison implementations used by the tester.
+BadList.java - Reference and comparison implementations used by the tester.
+ArrayList.java - Reference and comparison implementations used by the tester.
-GoodList.java, BadList.java, ArrayList.java, SingleLinkedList.java – Reference and comparison implementations used by the tester.
+SingleLinkedList.java – Reference and comparison implementations used by the tester.
 README.txt (Current File) – This file explaining how to compile, run, and understand the program.

 COMPILING AND RUNNING: